Locality of three-qubit Greenberger-Horne-Zeilinger-symmetric states: Three-qubit GHZ-symmetric states

-One can now symmetrize the states $\rho_1(T_0)$ into the GHZ symmetric family.
+One can now symmetrize the states $\rho_1(T_0)$ into the GHZ-symmetric family.
 Actually, only the permutations are necessary, as the states are invariant under three-qubit flips and the rotations $U(\phi_1,\phi_2)$.
-The corresponding GHZ-symmetric states $\rho^S[\rho_1(T_0)]$ draw a curve, which can also be parameterized as the equation (\ref{xy}) but with $w= ({\sqrt{3}q-1/4})/{p}$, on the plane of $(p,q)$ as shown in Fig. \ref{GHZ3}.
-They admit a bilocal model which can be expressed as an average of the one in (\ref{lhvPabc}) and its two permutations of ${A\leftrightarrow B}$ and ${A\leftrightarrow C}$.
+The corresponding GHZ-symmetric states $\rho^S[\rho_1(T_0)]$ draw a curve, which can also be parameterized as in Eq. (\ref{xy}) but with $w= ({\sqrt{3}q-1/4})/{p}$, on the plane of $(p,q)$ as shown in Fig. \ref{GHZ3}.
+They admit a bilocal model which can be expressed as an average of the one in Eq. (\ref{lhvPabc}) and its two permutations of ${A\leftrightarrow B}$ and ${A\leftrightarrow C}$.
 We omit the formula here.

 The convex combinations of $\rho^S[\rho_1(T_0)]$ and fully separable states form the region under the curve for $\rho^S[\rho_1(T_0)]$ in the triangle, in which the GMNL is certainly excluded.
-It is worth noting that curve passes through both W and GHZ entanglement, although it is just marginally higher than the W/GHZ boundary near the state $\rho^S=\frac{1}{2}(|G_+\rangle\langle G_+|+ |G_-\rangle\langle G_-|)$.
-Consequently, both the two classes of genuine three-qubit entanglement, W and GHZ, are inequivalent to genuine three-qubit nonlocality.
+It is worth noting that the curve passes through both \emph{W} and GHZ entanglement, although it is just marginally higher than the \emph{W}/GHZ boundary near the state $\rho^S=\frac{1}{2}(|G_+\rangle\langle G_+|+ |G_-\rangle\langle G_-|)$.
+Consequently, both the two classes of genuine three-qubit entanglement, \emph{W} and GHZ, are inequivalent to genuine three-qubit nonlocality.

 One can observe the deviations of $\rho^S[\rho_1(T_0)]$ from the entanglement boundaries by deriving its entanglement degrees, shown in Fig. \ref{EntBilocal}.
 We adopt three measures for the entanglement in GHZ-symmetric states.
-The three-tangle is a natural choice to quantify the GHZ entanglement, as Siewert and Eltschka \cite{PhysRevLett.108.230502} have derived its analytical results for the GHZ-symmetric states.
+The three-tangle is a natural choice to quantify the GHZ entanglement, as Siewert and Eltschka \cite{PhysRevLett.108.230502} derived its analytical results for the GHZ-symmetric states.
 Given a state with coordinates $(p,q)$ ($p\geq0$, without loss of generality), its three-tangle is given by

-where $p^{W}$ is the $p$ coordinate of the intersection point of the straight line, connecting $(p,q)$ and the corner for $|G_+\rangle$, and the W/GHZ boundary.
+where $p^{W}$ is the $p$ coordinate of the intersection point of the straight line, connecting $(p,q)$ and the corner for $|G_+\rangle$, and the \emph{W}/GHZ boundary.
 The GHZ-symmetric states belong to the family of three-qubit $X$ matrices.
 Their total entanglement (opposite to full separability) and GME can be measured by two generalizations of concurrence \cite{PHDGME,GMC}, which can be expressed by using the coordinates as